 When Oedipus was born, the sole prince of Thebes, it was foretold he would kill his father Laius and marry his mother Jocasta.
 His father orders his son to be left in the wilderness to die.
 This does not work.
 Oedipus ends up being adopted by another pair of royals, King Polybus and Queen Merope of Corinth, who fail to tell him that they are not his birth parents.
 Oedipus eventually gets wind of the prophecy from his birth and leaves Corinth to avoid that fate.

 He ends up heading back towards his birth kingdom to solve the Riddle of the Sphinx.
 On the way, he unknowingly encounters his father, who, for lack of a better term, cuts Oedipus off in traffic.
 Words are exchanged and by the end of it, Oedipus' real father is dead by his hand.
 Continuing on his way, he passes by Thebes, which is "guarded" by a vicious Sphinx, who won't let anyone in or out of the city unless they can solve her Riddle.
 Oedipus solves the Riddle, freeing his birth kingdom from the beast.
 In gratitude, the people make him king and he unknowingly marries their Queen, his mother.
 And has four children with her.
 It is this state of affairs, his father's blood on his hands and his, erm, relationship with his mother, that has thrown things out of whack in Thebes.

 Oedipus' wife/mother figures things out shortly before he does and hangs herself.
 Upon finding Jocasta's body, Oedipus gouges his eyes out with her brooches.
 Now a completely broken man, Oedipus goes into exile.

 This play contains examples of:

 - Abdicate the Throne: Oedipus, of course.

-- At the Crossroads: Oedipus has an encounter at a crossroads that ends violently.
+- At the Crossroads: Oedipus has an encounter at a crossroads that ends violently, with him killing his actual father.

 - Blind Seer: Tiresias.
 And like most prophets, nobody listens to him until it's too late (though according to him it's been too late for some time, something quite a few people forget, including Oedipus in the final scene).